umccr/workflows/README.md

 To assess predisposition to cancer we use CPSR's [Cancer Predisposition Genes](https://github.com/sigven/cpsr#cancer-predisposition-genes), a virtual panel based on the union of:

-* 152 genes that were curated and established within TCGA’s pan-cancer study ([TCGA_PANCAN_18, Huang et al., Cell, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29625052))
+* 152 genes that were curated and established within TCGA’s pan-cancer study (TCGA_PANCAN_18 [Huang et al., Cell, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29625052))
-* 107 protein-coding genes that has been manually curated in COSMIC’s [CGC_86, Cancer Gene Census v90](https://cancer.sanger.ac.uk/census),
+* 107 protein-coding genes that has been manually curated in COSMIC’s [Cancer Gene Census v90](https://cancer.sanger.ac.uk/census) (CGC_86),
 * 148 protein-coding genes established by experts within the Norwegian Cancer Genomics Consortium (NCGC, <http://cancergenomics.no>)

 The combination of the three sources resulted in a non-redundant set of [213 protein-coding genes](https://github.com/sigven/cpsr/blob/master/predisposition.md) of relevance for predisposition to tumor development.
 We are considering a switch to the more specific virtual panels from Genomics England (see [panels 1-38](https://github.com/sigven/cpsr#cancer-predisposition-genes)) in the future.